1,000 Books Before Kindergarten @ Annville Free Library

 - Color a book on the log for every book you read.

-- Each time your record 100 books, you will receive a coloring sheet, a sticker, and a new log to record your next 100 books.
+- Each time you bring in your completed page, you will receive a coloring sheet, a sticker, and a new log to record your next 100 books.
 Then your photo will be moved forward on our tracking wall.

 - When your reach 500 books you will also receive a new book, and when you reach 1,000 books you will receive another new book and a certificate of completion.